 The day you plant your trees is the day you begin to prune and train for future production.
 Too often backyard growers plant apple trees and leave them untended for several years.
 This neglect causes poor growth and delayed fruiting.

 The purpose of pruning a young tree is to control its shape by developing a strong, well-balanced framework of scaffold branches.
 Remove unwanted branches or cut them back early to avoid the necessity of large cuts in later years.
 Today, the recommended method of pruning and training is the Central Leader System, which exposes more foliage and fruits to direct sunlight than other tree forms.

 Prune in late winter.
 Winter pruning of apple trees consists of removing undesirable limbs as well as tipping terminals to encourage branching.
 Similar pruning can be performed in the summer and is most beneficial if done in early June and early August.

 At Planting: Whether you obtain a small unbranched whip or a larger branched tree, it is necessary to prune the tree at planting.
-Head the unbranched whip back to 24 to 30 inches from the ground (Figure 1).
+Head the unbranched whip back to 24 to 30 in. from the ground (Figure 1).
 This will cause the buds just below the cut to grow and form scaffold branches.
-If branched one- or two-year-old trees are planted, then select four or five lateral branches with wide-angled crotches that are spaced equidistant around the tree and 2 to 5 inches apart vertically.
-The selected laterals should be no lower than 18 inches above the ground, and they should be pruned back slightly by cutting off one-fourth of each limb's length.
+If branched 1- or 2-year-old trees are planted, then select four or five lateral branches with wide-angled crotches that are spaced equidistant around the tree and 2 to 5 in. apart vertically.
+The selected laterals should be no lower than 18 in. above the ground, and they should be pruned back slightly by cutting off one-fourth of each limb's length.